Fuzail98/iccn-rebranding/README.md

   For this we have created a script combining both the above type of scripts.

-Note: After cloning this repository (iccn-rebranding), one needs to change to the directory iccn-rebranding/ nad on ecan find all the scripts and file of the repo there.
+Note: After cloning this repository (iccn-rebranding), one needs to change to the directory iccn-rebranding/ and one can find all the scripts and file of the repo there.

 Hope this helps!!!